Skip to content

 mushroom meringues on a plate

-Making cakes, tortes, or baked goods look more appealing has been a huge trend the last 15 to 20 years.
-For confirmation just look at all the baking shows that are on TV.
-These meringue mushrooms are a fun little way to help spruce up your cakes, especially when put onto a yule log.
+Making cakes, tortes, or baked goods look more appealing has been a big trend over the last 15 to 20 years.
+For confirmation, just look at all the baking shows on TV.
+These meringue mushrooms are a nice way to spruce up your cakes, especially when added to a Bûche de Noël.

 meringue ingredients

-• Egg Whites – Make sure they are completely separated from the egg yolks.
+• Egg Whites – I make sure they are completely separated from the egg yolks.

-• Cream of Tartar – This will help stabilize the meringue.
+• Cream of Tartar – This help stabilize the meringue.

-• Fine Sugar – Caster sugar is proffered, but if you do not have access to it, simply process regular sugar in a food processor spice grinder for about 1 minute.
+• Fine Sugar – Caster sugar is preferred, but if you do not have access to it, simply process regular sugar in a food processor spice grinder for about 1 minute.

-• Chocolate – Use melted semi-sweet or dark chocolate.
+• Chocolate – I use melted semi-sweet or dark chocolate works fine too.

 • Cocoa Powder – Any good cocoa powder from the grocery store will work.